Body pH and Alkaline Foods

 The human body is constantly creating acid as a by-product of metabolism.
 In addition, acid is introduced into the system through food.
 Our modern diet can be extremely acidic.
 Protein dense foods like meat, including beef, pork, chicken and turkey are acidic; as well as dairy products, protein powders, grains and drinks like coffee and soft drink.

-While much of this acid is filtered by the kidneys and released from the body in urine (and perspiration), the body can only process a certain amount of acid and a time.
+While much of this acid is filtered by the kidneys and released from the body in urine (and perspiration), the body can only process a certain amount of acid at a time.
 That is why it is possible to ‘overload’ the system and for the body to become overly acidic.

 Why does ‘body pH’ matter?